 Limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu

-We conducted a risk analysis for fresh Tahitian limes (Citrus latifolia) from the Cook Islands, Niue, Samoa, Tonga and Vanuatu.
+Import conditions for Tahitian limes (Citrus latifolia) from the Cook Islands, Niue, Samoa, Tonga and Vanuatu have been published on our Biosecurity Import Conditions system (BICON).
+Import permits will now be issued.

 We conducted the risk analysis in three key steps: